 The pot is my obsession.
 It is the Le Creuset Enameled Cast-Iron 3-1/2-Quart Round French Oven in cherry.
 Big enough for a one pot wonder for a family of 4 but small enough that I can actually lift it up with a meal in it.
 Obsessed.
 You may remember if you follow me on Instagram when I lost my mind at the Le Creuset outlet.

-And the smoked sausge…that would be my daughter.
+And the smoked sausage…that would be my daughter.
 She is a healthy eater who finds higher end meats more desirable.
 I can’t say I blame her.
 Except for smoked sausage.
 She could eat her weight in smoked sausage.
-So, when I saw this recipe in the Good-For-You Everyday Meals Cookbook from Gooseberry Patch, I knew that at least one person in my family would be simply in love.
+So, when I saw this bowtie pasta and sausage recipe in the Good-For-You Everyday Meals Cookbook from Gooseberry Patch, I knew that at least one person in my family would be simply in love.
 And boy was I right.
 Big hit at the dinner table and once again it was a quick prep.

 Simple ingredients with the smoked sausage, onions and peppers.
 Slice them all up and get them going in the skillet.
 Notice I have cheese filled sausage.
 Use what you like.
 All beef, jalapeño, skinless, not skinless, all will work just fine.
 Slice the sausage, pepper and onion up and get sautéing.